xtaci/sp/README.md

 }
 ```

-* host: where this message is generated
+* host: where this message was generated
-* instanceId : who generate this message
+* instanceId : who generated this message
 * key: a unique id (events) or primary key(table) of this message
-* table: a sub category of this message
+* table: a sub category of this message, shares a common schema
 * type: a higher category of this message